-There are three main reasons why IPAM is necessary for communication service providers:
+There are three main reasons why IPAM software is necessary for communication service providers:

 - Resource Management: It's vital to have a system for organizing IP address space because there are only a finite number of IP resources available — and these cost money.
 Without an IPAM system to track and manage IP addresses, issues like IP conflicts can cause serious problems for users.
 Consider that every network device connected to the Internet or corporate intranet requires at least one IP address.
 These devices also need access to a DNS server to resolve domain names.
-If there is more than one device with the same IP address, network routers will not know where to pass data packets, which can disrupt operations.
-An IPAM system can help by tracking IP and automating tasks to keep workflow running.
+If there is more than one device with the same IP address, network routers won't know where to pass data packets, which can disrupt operations.
+An IPAM system can help by tracking IP addresses and automating tasks to keep workflow running.

-You could potentially run out of IP addresses if you are unable to keep track of your address space accurately or easily.
-This would prevent you from easily adding new subscribers and limit your ability to grow your business.
+- Growth Strategy: You could run out of IP addresses if you cannot keep track of your address space accurately or easily.
+This would prevent you from easily adding new subscribers and connections and limit your ability to grow your network services and business.

 There are three main ways that IPv6 has increased the need for service providers to adopt an IPAM solution:

-These two protocols will coexist for some time and providers need a solution that can organize address space when implementing these protocols side-by-side (in "dual-stack mode").
-An IPAM solution allows you to catalog your IPv4 network resources, as well as IPv6 address space.
+These two protocols will coexist for some time, and providers need a solution that can organize address space when implementing these protocols side-by-side (in "dual-stack mode").
+An IPAM solution allows you to catalog your IPv4 network resources and IPv6 address space.

-While previously it may have been possible to manage IPv4 address space using spreadsheets or manual systems, IPv6 is so large and complex that this is unworkable.
+While it may have been previously possible to manage IPv4 address space using spreadsheets or manual systems, IPv6 is so large and complex that it is unworkable.
 You can allocate and track much larger blocks of addresses in IPv6 than you ever could in IPv4.
-Transitioning to IPv6 therefore gives you the opportunity to redesign your entire networking infrastructure.
+Transitioning to IPv6, therefore, allows you to redesign your entire networking infrastructure.
 Use IPAM to monitor your IPv6 deployment and re-adjust your strategy as required.

-While purchasing an IPAM solution may require capital expenditure, it's also important to consider the considerable costs and business impacts associated with poor and/ineffective IP address management.
-See “what are the risks of poor IP management?” below for details.
+While purchasing an IPAM solution may require capital expenditure, it's also important to consider the considerable costs and business impacts associated with poor and/or ineffective IP address management.

 The risks associated with inefficiently managed IP networks include network downtime, lost revenues, dissatisfied customers, and network security and access problems.
 For example:

-- Broadband service cancellations by existing customers (churn) or new customers, or excessive technical support time, caused by the inability to provision the proper IP addresses for Internet access and communications.
+- Service cancellations by existing customers (churn) or new customers, or excessive technical support time, caused by the inability to provision the proper IP addresses for Internet access and communications.
 This is especially pertinent to enterprise and B2B services in addition to the consumer segment in fixed broadband or mobile services.

-- Delays in introducing new broadband services after being denied address space by an Regional Internet Registry (RIR) due to inadequate utilization reports and growth plans and lack of cost-effective means to re-allocate existing IP addresses
+- Delays in introducing new services after being denied address space by a Regional Internet Registry (RIR) due to inadequate utilization reports and growth plans and lack of cost-effective means to re-allocate existing IP addresses.

 - IPv6 support.
 No matter where you are in the transition, future-proofing is key.